-I like to turn it on high for a few minutes while my meat is resting and than use a wire brush to clean the grill grates.
+I like to turn it on high for a few minutes while my meat is resting and then use a wire brush to clean the grill grates.

-After the grill cooled of I use the metal scraper that comes with the grill and scrap in between the grill grates.
+After the grill cooled off I use the metal scraper that comes with the grill and scrap in between the grill grates.

 It says not to use the grill grate scraper on a hot grill.
-Got no idea why but I will contact Char Broil to find out the reason for this advice.
+I got no idea why but I will contact Char Broil to find out the reason for this advice.

 I am just happy that it is a push button and not battery operated.
 The batteries always run out on the most unexpected moment and I think for an outdoor grill manual is the better option, but this is my personal opinion.

 Update: After more then 3 year the push-button ignition still works.
 I just cleaned it little.
-After a winter of not using my Char Broil x 200 the grill fired up at the first time.
+After a winter of not using my Char Broil x 200, the grill fired up at the first time of trying.

-But make sure to have this checked by a RV dealer because the pressure needs to be correct or your gas grill will not work properly or can cause a dangerous situation.
+But make sure to have this checked by an RV dealer because the pressure needs to be correct or your gas grill will not work properly or can cause a dangerous situation.

 Read more customer reviews here: